bennii/Collection/Gamelobby Server/README.md

 I do not remember how thoroughly the features of the server were tested and as of now I have no idea why there is a hashmanager or why I am using hashes.
 I do not remember and I did not look into that part of the source that much while adjusting it for Linux.
 Maybe you can tell me.

 The Makefile only compiles on Linux.
 You can use this source code to learn or maybe implement it into your project.
 Have fun!

+I do not posses the client source code because the other party in this project was working on the client/game.
+There is a plan for a java proof of concept client to demonstrate the servers functionality.
+I might work on it.